mendix/docs/content/en/docs/appstore/use-content/modules/genai/concepts/rag-example-implementation.md

 This section lists some general key points that apply regardless of which architecture you choose.

-If you would like to build your own RAG setup, feel free to learn from the GenAI showcase application and start building your own app.
-Below you can find the key takeaways from the GenAI showcase app:
+If you would like to build your own RAG setup, feel free to learn from the GenAI Showcase Application and start building your own app.
+Below you can find the key takeaways from the GenAI Showcase App:

 * For RAG, you need a storage space for high-dimensional embedding vectors outside of your normal Mendix app database.
 Typically, this is a remote vector database.
-In order to connect to it, the GenAI showcase application uses the Mendix database connector.
+In order to connect to it, the GenAI Showcase Application uses the Mendix database connector.
 See [Vector Database Setup](/appstore/modules/genai/pgvector-setup/) for more details.

-* The GenAI showcase application relies on a PostgreSQL database with the pgvector extension included.
+* The GenAI Showcase Application relies on a PostgreSQL database with the pgvector extension included.
 In such a setup you can similarly rely on the [PgVector Knowledge Base module](/appstore/modules/genai/pgvector/) to take care of creating and executing the right queries.
 If you choose to use a different type of vector database, the database queries and statements, which you will have to perform, should cover at least the following:
     * Include the vector extension if applicable for the chosen database type (create extension).

     * Create tables to store the embedding vectors (create table).